Editorial Filed 2026

 Carry the Record

-Ten things both witnesses tell us.
+Ten things the witnesses tell us.
 Share one.

 Reconciliation rhetoric outpaces the data.
 The strongest counter is the data, plainly stated, in places where people are scrolling.
 Pick a tile, post it, and make the continuity harder to look away from.